Yvand/AzureRM-Templates/SharePoint/SP16-ADFS/README.md

 </a>

 ## Changelog
+### March 2017 v3 release
+* Azure key vault and its secrets are now created by the deployment script itself, removing the dependency to the PowerShell deployment script
+* Removed nested templates

 ### March 2017 v2 release
 * Optimizations in PowerShell deployment script
 * Parameters that must be unique in Azure were moved to parameters file and are no more set with a default value